LSPosed/LSPosed/README.md

 ## Build

-1. run `:Bridge:makeAndCopyRelease` in Gradle window to build `edxposed.dex`
+1. run `:Bridge:makeAndCopyRelease` in Gradle window to build `edxp.jar`
 2. run `:Core:zipRelease` to build Magisk Riru module flashable zip file
 3. find the flashable under `Core/release/`
 4. flash the zip in recovery mode or in Magisk Manager